prevostc/openblocklabs-mode-tvl-adapters/README.md

 Once you provide the repository, we need to execute the following steps:
 * Check if the repo is funcional, test it for small block list
 * Check if the output is accordingly wwhat we need.
-* Please create a folder following this pattern: `tvl-snapshot-<protocol_name>`
-* Add in the script `index.ts` a function to read a CSV file with a block list, this [function](https://github.com/delta-hq/openblocklabs-mode-tvl-adapters/blob/main/adapters/tvl-snapshot-izumi/src/index.ts#L63)
-* Add in the script `index.ts` the hourly blocks as input for the CSV function [example](https://github.com/delta-hq/openblocklabs-mode-tvl-adaptersblob/main/tvl_adapters/adapters/tvl-snapshot-izumi/src/index.ts#L89)